 Purpose

-The text’s primary purpose goes jointly with the author’s intentions.
+The text primary purpose goes hand in hand with the author intentions.
 The writer or speaker chooses the topic and an argument for a reason.
-Whether they start a new subject or continue to elaborate on an existing one, they have their motivations to do so.
-What are they?
 Does the author intend to announce, inform, provoke, or stimulate the audience to take specific actions?
-If you can’t tell at once, posing these questions will bolster your rhetorical analysis:
+If you cannot tell at once, posing these questions will bolster your rhetorical analysis:

 - What does the orator strive to achieve with their text or main argument?